Azure/azure-sdk-for-rust/README.md

 This repository is for the development of the *unofficial* Azure SDK for Rust.
 Users of the SDK may wish to learn more about this crate on [crates.io](https://crates.io/crates/azure_sdk_for_rust).

+## Status

+🚨🚨🚨**WARNING**: This project is currently under very active development.🚨🚨🚨

+This projects' crates have yet to released to crates.io so in order to use them you will need to specify them as git dependencies.
+You should be aware that large, breaking changes can happen at any time, and thus it's not yet recommended to use these crates in any serious capacity yet.

+Additionally, this project is the logical successor to the previous Azure SDK crates found under [github.com/MindFlavor/AzureSDKForRust](https://github.com/MindFlavor/AzureSDKForRust).
+The crates have been renamed, so those older crates should be considered fully deprecated.

 ## Project Structure